Lightroom preset settings are a popular and simple way to post-process your photos. You can use them on individual images or during batch editing.

-What Are Lightroom Presets?
+What Exactly Are Lightroom Preset Settings?

-Presets in Lightroom can consist of any combination of edits that you make to an image.
+Presets can consist of any combination of edits that you make to an image.
 These are then saved to be available at a later time.

-Where Can Lightroom Develop Presets Be Found?
+Where Can I Find Lightroom Develop Presets?

 There are two Classic categories.
 These include presets for a retro film look or more general image enhancements.